-Importation of live aquatic animals from a country, zone or comment declared free from spring viraemia of carp
+Importation of aquatic animals and aquatic animal products from a country, zone or compartment declared free from spring viraemia of carp

-When importing live aquatic animals of species referred to in Article 10.9.2. from a country, zone or compartment declared free from SVC, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 10.9.4. or 10.9.5. (as applicable) and 10.9.6., the place of production of the live aquatic animals is a country, zone or compartment declared free from SVC.
+When importing aquatic animals and aquatic animal products of species referred to in Article 10.9.2. from a country, zone or compartment declared free from SVC, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 10.9.4. or 10.9.5. (as applicable) and 10.9.6., the place of production of the aquatic animals and aquatic animal products is a country, zone or compartment declared free from SVC.